-refers to standard deviationIt is important to distinguish gRegress from the previously discussed DT-CLGBI [26].
+Note that sd refers to standard deviation.
+Intuitively, the error measure evaluates the improvement in predictive accuracy due to the use of separate regression models based on a split on the current feature.It is important to distinguish gRegress from the previously discussed DT-CLGBI [26].
 While both of these approaches are based on decision trees, there are some important differences.
 First, DT-CLGBI produces a pure decision tree where each node represents a subgraph presence/absence test while gRegress is a combination of linear models combined with a decision tree.
 Leaf nodes in DT-CLGBI are pure nodes (belonging to a single class) while leaf nodes in gRegress are linear models.
 Second, the splitting tests in DT-CLGBI are based on an entropy measure with respect to binary classification while those in gRegress are based on an error measure based on standard deviation with respect to regression.
 In the case where gRegress is run with L = 1 (number of examples at leaf) no linear model at the leaf is necessary (or possible) and the induced tree is quite similar although there might be a difference due to the difference in the splitting condition.
 The key difference between DT-CLGBI and gRegress is that DT-CLGBI produces a decision tree of subgraph presence/absence tests while gRegress produces a combination of linear models organized as a tree.

 4.2 Experimental Evaluation